giaespo/mostrojs/README.md

 1)Asynchronous calls coordination.

-in modern javascript we have to manage dozens of asynchronous calls, especially when you create single page website.
+in modern javascript we have to manage dozens of asynchronous calls, especially when we create single page website.
 Because of this, we see the proliferation of callbacks that inside them have asynchronous calls too.
 This produces a spaghetti code that is very difficult to maintain.
 If we add WebWorkers that communicate with the main thread, it is the delirium!